-- Hematogenous osteomyelitis is the most common form of osteomyelitis in infants and children. - In adults, vertebral osteomyelitis is the most common form of hematogenous osteomyelitis.
-Most cases occur in patients >50 years. - Hematogenous osteomyelitis is usually monomicrobial; S. aureus is by far the most commonly isolated organism.
+- Hematogenous osteomyelitis is the most common form of osteomyelitis in infants and children Due to their undeveloped immune system → it cant kill all bacteria → they may develop meningitis, sepsis. - In adults, vertebral osteomyelitis is the most common form of hematogenous osteomyelitis.
+Most cases occur in patients >50 years. (when there is bone deformation (because of aging, fractures,...) there will be a higher chance for bacteria to enter bone and cause infection) - Hematogenous osteomyelitis is usually monomicrobial; S. aureus is by far the most commonly isolated organism.
 Aerobic gram-negative rods are identified in up to 30 percent of cases. - Tuberculous osteomyelitis usually occurs from reactivation of tuberculous bacilli lodged in bone during the mycobacteremia occurring at the time of the primary infection.

 - Normal bone is highly resistant to infection.
-Osteomyelitis develops when there is a large inoculation of organisms, presence of bone damage, and/or presence of hardware or other foreign material. - The pathogenesis of osteomyelitis is multifactorial and poorly understood; important factors include the virulence of the infecting organism(s), the host immune status, and the bone vascularity.
+Osteomyelitis develops when there is a large inoculation of organisms (eg: deep infection in kidneys → large amounts of bacteria reach circulation → higher chance of attaching to bone and cause osteomyelitis), presence of bone damage, and/or presence of hardware or other foreign material. - The pathogenesis of osteomyelitis is multifactorial and poorly understood; important factors include the virulence of the infecting organism(s), the host immune status, and the bone vascularity.

-- Bacteria have a number of virulence determinants that may contribute to development of osteomyelitis. - Adherence appears to play a central role in the early stages of S. aureus-induced osteomyelit or arthritis.
+- Bacteria have a number of virulence determinants that may contribute to development of osteomyelitis. - Adherence appears to play a central role in the early stages of S. aureus-induced osteomyelitis or arthritis.
 S. aureus adheres to a number of components of bone matrix including fibrinogen, fibronectin, laminin, collagen, bone sialoglycoprotein, and clumping factor A. - S. aureus can survive intracellularly in cultured osteoblasts.
 Persistence of intracellular pathogens within osteoblasts may also be an important factor in the pathogenesis of osteomyelitis.
 When digested by osteoblasts, S. aureus undergoes phenotypic alteration, which renders it more resistant to the action of antimicrobials.
-This may explain in part the high relapse rate of osteomyelitis treated with antimicrobials for a short duration small colony variants
+This may explain in part the high relapse rate of osteomyelitis treated with antimicrobials for a short duration small colony variants (after staph aureus lived intracellularly for a long period of time they become metabolically inactive and they change in shape after they used to be larger, and they become highly resistant to antibodies)